VSC Frequently Asked Questions

 Associations will be able to see on an individual's HCR profile whether their VSC or Declaration has been approved.

-We will let the Individual and the Association know of the rejection.
+We will let the Individual and the Member Partner know of the rejection.

 Yes, they can submit a receipt of the Vulnerable Sector Check AND complete the online OHF Declaration in the meantime.